Assassins (musical): Synopsis

 Fromme and Moore meet on a park bench and share a joint.
-Fromme speaks of the apocalyptic preachings of mass murderer Charles Manson, remembering how they met and declaring herself his lover and slave.
+Fromme speaks of the apocalyptic preachings of Charles Manson, remembering how they met and declaring herself his lover and slave.
 Juggling her purse, a can of Tab and a bucket of Kentucky Fried Chicken, Moore claims she is an informant for the FBI (or used to be), has been a CPA and had five husbands and three children.
-They connect over their shared hatred of their fathers, and using Colonel Sanders as a graven image, they give the bucket of chicken the evil eye and then shoot it to pieces while laughing hysterically.
-Moore realizes that she had known Manson in high school, and the scene ends as the women scream in delight over their memories of the charismatic killer.
+They connect over their shared hatred of their fathers, and using Colonel Sanders as a graven image, they give the bucket of chicken the evil eye and then shoot it while laughing.
+Moore realizes that she knew Manson in high school, and the women scream in delight over their memories of him.

-Czolgosz reflects on how many men die in the mines, the steel mills and the factories just to make a gun.
+Czolgosz reflects on how many men die just to make a gun.
 Booth, Guiteau and Moore enter one by one and join him in a barbershop quartet in which they honor a single gun's power to change the world ("The Gun Song").
-Czolgosz decides his gun will claim one more victim: the President.
+Czolgosz decides to shoot the president.

-Czolgosz arrives at the 1901 Pan-American Exposition and sees that William McKinley is shaking visitors' hands in the Temple of Music Pavilion.
-The Balladeer sings ("The Ballad of Czolgosz") as Czolgosz joins the receiving line, and upon reaching McKinley, he shoots him.
+Czolgosz arrives at the 1901 Pan-American Exposition where William McKinley is shaking visitors' hands.
+The Balladeer sings ("The Ballad of Czolgosz") as Czolgosz joins the line, and upon reaching McKinley, he shoots him.

-Samuel Byck sits on a park bench in a dirty Santa suit with a picket sign and a shopping bag.
+Samuel Byck sits on a park bench.
 He talks into a tape recorder, preparing a message to Leonard Bernstein telling Bernstein he can save the world by writing more love songs, and explaining that he is going to change things by crashing a 747 into the White House and killing Richard Nixon.
 Then he accuses Bernstein of ignoring him, just like the other celebrities he has recorded tapes for, such as Hank Aaron and Jonas Salk.
-After flying into an expletive-laden rage, Byck stands up on the bench and angrily sings the chorus to West Side Storys song "America" before storming offstage.
+After flying into a rage, Byck stands up and angrily sings the chorus to "America" before storming offstage.